Russia blames 'foreign and Ukrainian air defence' systems for damages in Kyiv

 Also read | Who is Lt Gen Asim Munir and why his appointment as next Pak army chief has rattled Imran Khan?

-Any damage was "the result of the fall of missiles from foreign and Ukrainian air defense systems located in residential areas of the Ukrainian capital," the ministry added according to AFP.
+Any damage was "the result of the fall of missiles from foreign and Ukrainian air defence systems located in residential areas of the Ukrainian capital," the ministry added, said an AFP report.

 In the aftermath of the attack, Ukrainian President Volodymyr Zelensky and other cabinet ministers said that the attempts to regain power in various parts of Kyiv was deeply impacted by the fresh round of missile strikes and the official reports also claimed that three, including a teenager, were killed.